vkbo/novelWriter/docs/source/write_projects.rst

    :guilabel:`Project Settings`.
 This value is used to generate the folder name for the zip files.
    Without it, the backup will not run at all, but produce a warning message.

 .. _a_proj_stats:

 Writing Statistics
 ==================

-When you work on your project, a log file records when you opened it, when you closed it, and how many words you added to your novel and note files during the session.
+When you work on your project, a log file records when you opened it, when you closed it, and the latest total word counts of your novel and note files after the session.
 You can view this file in the ``meta`` folder in the directory where you saved your project.
 The file is named ``sessionStats.log``.

-A small tool to view the content of this file is available in the :guilabel:`Tools` menu under :guilabel:`Writing Statistics`.
+A tool to view the content of this file is available in the :guilabel:`Tools` menu under :guilabel:`Writing Statistics`.
 You can also launch it by pressing :kbd:`F6`.

 The tool will show a list of all your sessions, and a set of filters to apply to it.
 You can also